evmcnb/quartz/content/Pearls/Spinal metastases.md

 ### Neoplastic spinal cord compression

 Spinal cord compression is an oncological emergency and affects up to 5% of cancer patients.
 Extradural compression accounts for the majority of cases, usually due to vertebral body metastases.
+If they have a history of cancer can suspect it too

 - Sensory loss and numbness
 - Neurological signs depend on the level of the lesion.